 To work as an athletic trainer, you will need to earn at least a bachelor's degree from a program that has been accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 The majority of athletic trainers, however, have a master's degree.

-The majority of states in the United States require athletic trainers to be licensed or registered.
-To find out what the licensing requirements are in the state in which you want to work, use the Licensed Occupations Tool on CareerOneStop.
-The Board of Certification, Inc. (BOC) administers an exam and certifies athletic trainer.
-Many states require this for licensure.
+The majority of states in the U.S. require athletic trainers to be licensed or registered.
+Most use an exam administered by the Board of Certification, Inc. (BOC).
+To find out what your state's licensing requirements are, use the Licensed Occupations Tool on CareerOneStop.

-Some employers require their athletic trainers to have concussion management training and certification.
-The U.S. Centers for Disease Control (CDC) offers online training and certification, and several private organizations do as well.
-Many employers also require CPR, AED, and first aid certification.
+Some employers will only hire athletic trainers who have undergone concussion management training and received certification.
+The Centers for Disease Control (CDC) offers online training and certification, and several private organizations do as well.
+Many employers also mandate CPR, AED, and first aid certification.

 What Soft Skills Will Help You Succeed in This Career?